 Ecru is a very small town located in the state of Mississippi.
 With a population of 1,080 people and just one neighborhood, Ecru is the 180th largest community in Mississippi.

-Ecru is a blue-collar town, with 57.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ecru is generally considered to be a blue-collar town.
+58.29% of the Ecru workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ecru is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Ecru who work in teaching (6.98%), sales jobs (6.20%), and office and administrative support (6.05%).
+There are especially a lot of people living in Ecru who work in teaching (6.79%), management occupations (6.79%), and office and administrative support (6.64%).

 Also of interest is that Ecru has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Ecru does not have a public transit system used by locals to get to and from work.
+Ecru is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ecru is an extremely ethnically-diverse town.
 The people who call Ecru home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ecru residents report their race to be White, followed by Black or African-American.
 Ecru also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.03% of the town’s residents.
-Important ancestries of people in Ecru include English, Irish, German, Swedish, and Nigerian.
+People of Hispanic or Latino origin account for 13.47% of the town’s residents.
+Important ancestries of people in Ecru include English, Irish, German, Scottish, and Swedish.

 The most common language spoken in Ecru is English.
 Other important languages spoken here include Spanish and Italian.